Academy Sports and Outdoors Logo

 Body (Housing)

-Also known as the housing, reel bodies are the main component of the reel.
-Your reel body should be solid with a smooth operation and no loose parts.
+Your reel body should be solid with smooth operation and no loose parts.
 Most housing is made of graphite, aluminum, or a combination of both.
-Graphite is lighter and its corrosion-resistant qualities can better withstand saltwater fishing conditions, whereas aluminum is stronger, but heavier and less flexible.

 If you plan to spend a lot of time on the water, however, you may want to consider a lighter reel to reduce the strain on your wrist and forearm.